-This verification made reference to scenarios announced by the IEA, IPCC, and other organizations, objective forecast data announced by other third-party specialized organizations, and other data available at the time, and involved qualitative and quantitative verification based on the status of the NMF's asset holdings, but the known risks entail uncertainties, and unknown risks and other factors are inherent, and consequently, there is no quarantee of the accuracy or safety of that information.
+This verification made reference to scenarios announced by the IEA, IPCC, and other organizations, objective forecast data announced by other third-party specialized organizations, and other data available at the time, and involved qualitative and quantitative verification based on the status of the NMF's asset holdings, but the known risks entail uncertainties, and unknown risks and other factors are inherent, and consequently, there is no guarantee of the accuracy or safety of that information.

-Pale red and blue indicate a minor impact, and deep red and blue indicate a major
+\Pale red and blue indicate a minor impact, and deep red and blue indicate a major

-Pale red and blue indicate a minor impact, and deep red and blue indicate a m te a major Scope of Financial Impact Amount C Category Financial impacts Type 4°C 2°C 1.5°C 2030 (Mid) 2050 (Long) 2030 (Mid) 2050 (Long) 2030 (Mid) 2050 (Long) 1 Retrofitting expenses Risk 2 Lower utility expenses as a result of ZEB Opportunity Policy 3 Increased carbon tax burdens Risk Transition 4 Costs for purchase of renewable energy credits will be incurred Risk Risks (5) Certification and other costs will be incurred Risk Market 6 Lower capital procurement costs as a result of green bonds, green loans, etc. Opportunity Ø Higher occupancy rates at energy-generating and energy-conserving buildings Opportunity Reputation 8 Lower occupancy rates at buildings with high disaster risks Risk Physical Acute-x- 9 Loss of sales opportunities due to building flooding Risk Risks 10 Increase in repair costs and casualty insurance premiums due to building flooding Risk
+Category Scope of Financial Impact Amount nount Financial impacts Туре 4°C 2 .°C 1.
+5°C 2030 (Mid) 2050 (Long) 2050 (Long) 1 Retrofitting expenses Risk 2 Lower utility expenses as a result of ZEB Opportunity Policy 3 Increased carbon tax burdens Risk Transition Risks 4 Costs for purchase of renewable energy credits will be incurred Risk (5) Certification and other costs will be incurred Risk Market 6 Lower capital procurement costs as a result of green bonds, green loans, etc. Opportunity Market 7 Higher occupancy rates at energy- generating and energy-conserving buildings Opportunity Reputation 8 Lower occupancy rates at buildings with high disaster risks Risk Physical 9 Loss of sales opportunities due to building flooding Risk Physical Acute※ 10 Increase in repair costs and casualty insurance premiums due to building flooding Risk

-^{}The effects of chronic physical risks are likely to manifest after 2050, so they are excluded from the investigation of financial Impact amounts.
+\The effects of chronic physical risks are likely to manifest after 2050, so they are excluded from the investigation of financial Impact amounts.